revaturelabs/interviewquestions/Java/Java Basics/Packages and Imports.md

 ---

-2: Why do we need imports?
+2: What is the purpose of `import` statement?
 <details>
     <summary><b> Show Answer </b></summary>

-- To get the access of classes from another package imports are used.
+- To get the access of classes/interfaces/enumns from another package, we need to use `import` statement.
+- Example: `import java.util.*` or `import java.util.Scanner`
-- The special character <span style="color:blue">*</span> is used to select all classes, interfaces, enums and annotation.
+- The special character <span style="color:blue">*</span> is used to select all classes, interfaces, enums and annotation from the package.
 - We can also import the particular class of the package which will avoid neccessary imports and increases the performance.
 </details>